Virus weighs again on Christmas festivities in Bethlehem

 BETHLEHEM, West Bank (AP) — Musicians banging drums and playing bagpipes marched through the biblical town of Bethlehem on Friday to the delight of smaller than usual crowds — a mix of conviviality and restraint reflected in celebrations around the world on a Christmas Eve dampened once again by the coronavirus.

-A ban on nearly all incoming air traffic by Israel — the main entry point for foreign visitors heading to the occupied West Bank, home to the traditional birthplace of Jesus — kept international tourists away for a second year.
-The ban is meant to slow the spread of the highly contagious omicron variant.
+Travel restrictions imposed by Israel — the main entry point for foreign visitors heading to the occupied West Bank, home to the traditional birthplace of Jesus — kept international tourists away for a second year.
+The ban on nearly all non-Israeli travelers is meant to slow the spread of the highly contagious omicron variant.

-Instead, local authorities were counting on the Holy Land’s small Christian community to lift spirits.
+Instead, authorities were counting on the Holy Land’s small Christian community to lift spirits.

-It was a theme seen around the world as revelers, weary from nearly two years of lockdowns and safety restrictions, searched for ways to return to rituals that were called off last year, while still celebrating safely.
+It was a theme seen around the world as revelers, weary from nearly two years of lockdowns and safety restrictions, searched for ways to return to rituals that were called off last year, while still celebrating safely at a time of surging cases.

-She said she and her family were fed up with the pandemic and determined to go ahead with their celebrations with the help of safety measures like vaccines and booster shots, rapid home tests and wearing masks in public.
+She said she and her family were exhausted by the pandemic and determined to go ahead with their celebrations with the help of safety measures like vaccines and booster shots, rapid home tests and wearing masks in public.
 She planned a traditional Portuguese Christmas Eve dinner of baked cod.

 “We have to take precautions, of course, but we’re really looking forward to it,” she said.

-In Germany, church services were scaled back and one cathedral held a special Christmas vaccination campaign.
-Spain ordered people to wear masks, even outdoors, and in France, hospital workers decorated a Christmas tree in a crowded intensive-care unit.
+“You might have to cancel the service, but you can’t cancel Christmas,’’ said the Rev. April Keech, an associate priest.
+“You can’t stop love.
+Love still stands.”

-Bethlehem’s mayor, Anton Salman, said the town was optimistic that 2021 would be better than last year’s Christmas, when even local residents stayed home due to lockdown restrictions, and marching bands paraded through empty streets.
+That spirit was also alive in Bethlehem, where Mayor Anton Salman said the town was optimistic that 2021 would be better than last year’s Christmas, when even local residents stayed home due to lockdown restrictions, and marching bands paraded through empty streets.

-“Last year, our festival was virtual, but this year it will be face to face with popular participation,” Salman said.

 In early November, Israel lifted a year and a half ban that had kept most foreign tourists out of the area.
-But weeks later, it was forced to re-impose the restrictions as the omicron variant began to spread worldwide, dashing the hopes of the local tourism sector.
+But weeks later, it was forced to re-impose the restrictions as the omicron variant began to spread worldwide.

 Tourism is the lifeblood of Bethlehem’s economy, and the lack of visitors has hit hotels, restaurants and gift shops especially hard.

-“Under normal conditions for this time of year, I usually have a 20-meter (yard) queue outside,” said Adil Abu Nayaf, owner of an empty food stall in Manger Square.
+“Under normal conditions for this time of year, I usually have a 20-meter (20-yard) queue outside,” said Adil Abu Nayaf, owner of an empty food stall in Manger Square.

-Those who attended tried to make the best of a difficult situation.
-The Holy Land is home to over 200,000 Christians, a small but tight-knit community that makes up an estimated 1% to 2% of the population in Israel and the occupied West Bank.
-There are also thousands of foreign laborers and African migrants, as well as diplomats, aid workers and journalists who celebrate Christmas.

 “The parade is amazing and I did not realize there were so many Palestinian bagpipers,” he said.